andreas-kupries/aktive/doc/ref/accessor.md

 Syntax: __aktive op query colorspace__ src

-Returns the name of color space the image is in.
+Returns the name of the color space the input is in.

 If no colorspace is set then `sRGB` is assumed for 3-band images, and `grey` for single-band images.